osrf-migration/cloudsim-wiki/Running_auth.md

 * `AUTH0_CLIENT_SECRET`
 * `AUTH0_DOMAIN`

 Clients created after 6th December 2016 no longer have their Client Secret encoded in base64.
 In the `.env` file, we need to provide the encoded secret.
-To encode it, use:
+For example, if our secret is "v2TL3HpNwD38ryKmVW" then we need to do the following:

-    echo your_client_secret | base64
+    echo v2TL3HpNwD38ryKmVW | base64

+The result is the encoded string: "djJUTDNIcE53RDM4cnlLbVZXCg==", so in the `.env` file, we include:

+    AUTH0_CLIENT_SECRET=djJUTDNIcE53RDM4cnlLbVZXCg==

 Make sure you include the url of the Auth Server and the Widgets Server in your client's allowed callbacks, and that the OAuth's JsonWebToken Signature Algorithm is HS256.